-- 1. Denial - "No, this cannot be true" (may isolate oneself from reality of situation) - 2.
-Ange - "This isn't fair.
-Why me?" - (may take anger out on people or objects to distance oneself from pain) - 3.
-Bargaining - "There must be something I can do to change this."
+- 1. Denial

+- "No, this cannot be true"

+(may isolate oneself from reality of situation)

+- 2. Ange

+- "This isn't fair.
+Why me?"

+(may take anger out on people or objects to distance oneself from pain)

+- 3. Bargaining - "There must be something I can do to change this."
 (May promise to be a better person if God fixes everything) - 4.
-Depression - "I can't handle this pain and I'm helpless to do anything about it" (may shut down physically and emotionally: may turn to drug abuse or other unhealthy behavior) - 5.
+Depression - "I can't handle this pain and I'm helpless to do anything about it" (may shut down physically and emotionally; may turn to drug abuse or other unhealthy behavior) - 5.
 Acceptance - "I have experienced a painful loss but I can get through it." (may identify and face fears; identify what is under one's control and act accordingly) - 6.
-Hope - "I am ready to learn from this important life experience." (may seek personal meaning from the loss through spiritual growth
+Hope - "I am ready to learn from this important life experience."

 This slide shows the six stages of grieving described by Elizabeth Kubler-Ross.
-They are denial; anger; bargaining; depression; acceptance; and hope.
-QUIZ ITEM We'll go over them one at a time, and then discuss how they may relate to your recovery.
+They are denial, anger, bargaining, depression, acceptance, and hope.
+QUIZITEM We'll go over them one at a time, and then discuss how they may relate to having HIV.